 On May 6, the House Committee on Ways and Means approved H.R.
 2, the Jobs and Growth Tax Act of 2003.
 The full House approved the bill on May 9.
-The Joint Committee on Taxation estimates the bill would reduce revenues by \$550 billion over the period FY2003 through FY2013.
-The bill is similar in many respects to the economic stimulus proposed by President Bush with his FY2004 budget, including the acceleration of several of the tax cuts initially included in EGTRRA.
-Among the principal differences between the President's proposal and H.R.
-2 are the partial rather than full elimination of individual taxes on corporate dividends and capital gains and the expiration of several of the bill's tax cuts at the end of 2006.
+The Joint Committee on Taxation estimates the bill would have reduced revenues by \$550 billion over the period FY2003 through FY2013.
+The bill was similar in many respects to the economic stimulus proposed by President Bush with his FY2004 budget, including the acceleration of several of the tax cuts initially included in EGTRRA.
+Two principal differences between the President's proposal and H.R.
+2 were the partial rather than full elimination of individual taxes on corporate dividends and capital gains and the expiration of several of the bill's tax cuts earlier in the estimating window.
 Although the total revenue reduction included in H.R.
-2 is within the reconciliation instructions provided to the House Committee on Ways and Means, it is larger than the \$350 billion tax cut in reconciliation instructions given to the Senate Finance Committee by the FY2004 budget resolution (H.Con.Res.
+2 was within the reconciliation instructions provided to the House Committee on Ways and Means, it was larger than the \$350 billion tax cut in reconciliation instructions given to the Senate Finance Committee by the FY2004 budget resolution (H.Con.Res.
 95).